 What we don’t: Pricey and low on down fill—this truly is a summer quilt.

 Western Mountaineering has made some of the best ultralight sleeping bags on the market for decades, so we were very excited when they introduced quilts to their lineup.
 The first thing you’ll notice about the NanoLite is the weight: at 13.3 ounces, it’s the lightest quilt on our list, and also one of the least insulated.
 But we love the concept of a quilt for warm weather—unlike lightweight sleeping bags with the 1/3-length zip, the NanoLite allows much more versatility.
 Drape it across your body on warm nights, or cinch the back all the way up when the mercury drops.
-Notably, the NanoLite also has a generous shoulder girth of 68 inches (allowing it to wrap all the way your body), along with an insulated collar.
+Notably, the NanoLite also has a generous shoulder girth of 68 inches (allowing it to wrap all the way around your body), along with an insulated collar.

 It's important to keep in mind, however, that the NanoLite’s use is definitively limited to summer nights and lower elevations.
-It has approximately half the down fill as the 30-degree Enlightened Equipment Enigma above, which certainly gives us pause.
-In addition, $410 is fairly steep for such a limited temperature range, especially considering that the same amount of money could get you a fully featured mummy bag like the Sea to Summit Spark 40 above.
+It has approximately half the down fill of the 30-degree Enlightened Equipment Enigma above, which certainly gives us pause.
+In addition, $410 is fairly steep for such a limited temperature range, especially considering that the same amount of money could get you a fully featured mummy bag like the Sea to Summit Spark 45 above.
 But for thru-hiking the Appalachian Trail or bikepacking near sea level, the NanoLite’s combination of weight and versatility is second to none.
-And keep in mind that Western Mountaineering also offers a warmer option in their AstraLite Quilt (26°F), which checks in at 1 pound 1.1 ounces and features 10.5 ounce of 850-fill down.
+And keep in mind that Western Mountaineering also offers a warmer option in their AstraLite Quilt (26°F), which checks in at 1 pound 1.1 ounces and features 10.5 ounces of 850-fill down.

 See the Western Mountaineering NanoLite